Minnesota senior goaltender Sidney Peters has been selected as the 2018 Hockey Humanitarian Award recipient

 "Coach Frost's knowledge of the game and the way he implements and relays this knowledge to his players is what sets him apart from other coaches I have had throughout my career.
 I have had many high level coaches throughout my career in hockey, and Brad Frost is by far one of the best!
 His practices were always well-planned, and he conducted himself professionally on and off the ice.
 I believe that he had a lot to do with making me the hockey player and person that I am today."

 --Natalie Darwitz, former Gopher All-American and three-time U.S. Olympian

 "Brad Frost was a great coach because he took the time to work with me on my individual game and was able to effectively convey systems and game plans to us as players.
 Brad was always supportive and a great leader for the team."

-Kelly Stephens, former Minnesota team captain and U.S. Olympian
+-- Kelly Stephens, former Minnesota team captain and two-time U.S. Olympian

 "Brad Frost has been a part of this program for many years, and I believe he will continue the strong tradition that has been built at Minnesota.
 His experience, knowledge, and positive personality give him the tools to be successful, and I wish him all the best."